Avi-BB/passwordless-wordpress-authentication/readme.txt

 = Error: ClientId and BaseUrl is not added =
 This error means that the plugin is unable to verify the validity of the login or register claim.
 This can often be resulted from a bad baseURL and api key combination.
 Please double check your Base URL and clinetId API Key parameters in the plugin settings against your credentials on the Passwordless's dashboard.

+= 1.2.0 =
+Simple the flow of plugin
+fix the issues
+added login functionlity for all team members

+= 1.1.0 =
+documentation changes

 = 1.0.0 =
 Initial Version.